mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 title: The Most Overlooked R Package (That Can Get You Through A Data Science Job Interview)
 date: 2022-06-02 06:00:00 -0400
-excerpt: If you are looking to learn about the most useful R package that can help you get through a job interview AND you don't know yet, you've come to the right place, my friend!
+excerpt: If you are looking to learn about the most overlooked R package that can help you get through a job interview AND you probably don't know it yet, you've come to the right place, my friend!
 And, if you want a job in data science, I'm going to show you how THIS R package can help you get through an interview with 5 lines of code.
 image: "/assets/most_overlooked_r_package-2.jpg"
 image_preview: "/assets/most_overlooked_r_package-2.jpg"

 ---
-If you are looking to learn about **the most useful R package that can help you get through a data science job interview AND you don't know it yet**, you've come to the right place, my friend!
+If you are looking to learn about **the most useful R package that can help you get through a data science job interview AND you probably don't know it yet**, you've come to the right place, my friend!
 Here's what's in store for you today:

 1. If you want a job in data science, I'm going to show you **how _THIS_ R package can help you get through an interview with 5 lines of code (A SECRET HACK).**
 2. As a **BONUS I'm going to share 3 other R packages** that can help get you the skills to get a data science job in lucrative fields like finance and time series.